 Ahh Logroño.
 Tucked away in the heart of the wine region of Rioja surrounded by vineyards, mountains, and winding rivers.
 The north of Spain is seriously the most beautiful..trust me people.
 Not only does Logroño have stunning views, insanely delicious wine, and friendly people, but the food scene is out of this world.
 Signature pinchos accompanied by great wine and a lively atmosphere soaking it all in is enough to make me want to take a drive every weekend.
 It’s probably a good thing that I don’t have a car otherwise I might actually do that.

 In the main city of Logroño which is the capital of this region you’ll find a stunning old town.
 It’s very easy to navigate your way around and by the end of my 6 hour day trip I was able to wander around the narrow streets without taking my map out once.
 On the west side you’ll find Calle Laurel which is the famous street well-known for having most of the best bars/restaurants.
 Every other door is a bar so it’s very easy to do a typical pincho crawl.
-Pinchos if you don’t know are northern Spain’s version of tapas.
-Pinchos, however, are not free.
+Pinchos, if you don’t know, are northern Spain’s version of tapas.
+Pinchos, however, are not free like tapas.
 Expect to pay around 1-3 euros on a pincho in addition to your 1,60 wine or beer.
 Even though you do have to pay they are definitely worth it and since you are also sipping on your drink of choice talking with your friends about the stats on the Champions League ..or that you only have a month left of the auxiliar program (insert crying emoji here) you’ll usually only end up needed two or three pinchos and it won’t be that expensive.

 With all that being said I’m going to show you a few of the star dishes that you’ll find on or near Calle Laurel so get a notepad ready because you’ll want to remember them all.